abinit/abinit/doc/tutorial/ffield.md

 ## Polarization, and responses to finite electric fields for AlAs.

-This lesson aims at showing how to get the following physical properties, for an insulator:
+This tutorial aims at showing how to get the following physical properties, for an insulator:

   * The polarization.
   * The Born effective charge (by finite differences of polarization)